rosen-bridge/contract-test/README.md

 ## Phase 5: Guard Payment Process

-guards find all trigger events and after required confirmation negotiate together.
-Then create a transaction to pay expected token to user.
-If user requested to pay token other chain (Not Ergo) guard pay tokens to user. after confirmation of request on target chain create a transaction like this.
-* spend event as first input.
+Guards process all trigger events, and if the corresponding payment transaction has received enough confirmation on the source chain, they verify the request information.
+After a quorum of guards verifications (M out of N guards), they create the target chain transaction paying the tokens to the user.
+Finally, the final reward distribution transaction will be done after the payment transaction receives the required confirmation on the target chain.
+In this transaction:
+* Inputs are:
+	* Trigger Event
-* find any commitment which not merged in event and spend as input.
+	* Any valid commitment not merged in creating the trigger event
-* wrapped token bank to pay fee.
+	* wrapped token bank to pay the transaction fee
-* for any used merged in trigger event create one lock contain one EWR and share of fee.
-* for any not merged commitment create lock box contain EWR and share of fee.
-* pay share of guard's fee to any address.
+* The reward is distributed between all watchers who created the valid commitment, either merged on the trigger event or spent individually in this transaction.
+Thus, for each mentioned UPT id, a locked box with the reward share and one EWR is generated.
+* Guards receive their reward share
-* write target chain TxId on first box. this information only used for creating statistics.
+* The payment transaction id on the target chain is stored in the first box for future audits.

-if user requested tokens on ergo no transaction generated on other chain.

-above transaction generated and one box added to end (user payment)

 <p align="center">
 <img src="Images/Payment.png">
 </p>

+All payment process explanations in this section are in the status where Ergo is the source chain.
+In the opposite direction, the process is similar, but the user payment transaction is done within the reward distribution.
+So, in that case, one output box is added to the above transaction.

-### Phase 5': Fraud detected
+### Phase 5': Fraud Detection

-If guards can't verify event do nothing. then cleanup service after a while come and move this event and slash EWR tokens. this process has two steps
+If a quorum of guards couldn't verify a trigger event, they would ignore that event.
+After a while, the cleanup service spends this trigger event and slashes the collected EWR tokens (or correspondent RSNs) as the fault penalty.
+This process is done in two steps:

-1. **Create Fraud boxes**: Service spent event and for each UTP stored in trigger event create one fraud box. this box contain one EWR
+1. **Create Fraud boxes**: cleanup service spends the trigger event and generates fraud boxes for each recorded UPT.
+Each fraud box contains precisely one EWR.
 <p align="center">
 <img src="Images/MoveFraud.png">
 </p>

-2. **Redeem Fraud boxes**: For each Fraud boxes created spend it redeem content to bank. then pay RSN to any address required.
+2. **Redeem Fraud boxes**: Spend all created fraud boxes, then redeem and slash their RSN tokens.
 <p align="center">
 <img src="Images/SlashToken.png">
 </p>

-in both transaction service must spend cleanup token
+The cleanup service box with its unique token should exist in both transactions.

-### Phase 6: User collect fees
+### Phase 6: Watcher Reward Collection

-each user share of fee stored in lock box generated by guards. any time user can spend this box using UTP and create new lock box and withdraw fees to any address. in this phase user can merge Locked boxes or create event.
+As mentioned in Phase 5, guards will pay back the EWR token besides the watcher reward after accepting the trigger events.
+A watcher can spend all these boxes with his UPT as the authentication.
+He may want to create the new events or merge these boxes and extract the collected rewards.